loeiten/IN2140/os_theroy_assignments/set_1.md

 ## Assignment 5

+What are the advantages and disadvantages of monolithic cores vs micro-cores?
+Find out how the most popular operating systems (Windows, Linux, MacOS) are built in terms of kernel type.

+### Answer assignment 5

-### Name the pros and cons for monolithic vs micro kernels
+#### Name the pros and cons for monolithic vs micro kernels

 - Monolithic kernel
    - Pro